NH Construction Law

 Back to the Admiral case.
 Focusing on this subcontractor exception, the court considered the argument that if the definition of “property damage” and “occurrence” already excluded coverage for the damage, it “would make this exclusion/exception pair meaningless surplusage.”
 Admiral naturally had a different view: that “this language was added as a backstop for use in jurisdictions that had found there was coverage for this type of claim.”
 The court said “our reading of the (j)(6) exclusion does not make that exclusion/exception pair a nullity because of the (j)(6) exclusion’s exception for completed work.”

-The upshot of this view is that subcontractor work causing damage should be covered as long as it arises after the construction project is completed.
+The upshot of this view is that subcontractor work causing damage may be covered as long as it arises after the construction project is completed.
 To quote Acuity v.
 M/I Homes of Chicago, LLC, 234 N.E.3d 97, 108 (Ill.
 2023), “a subcontractor’s defective work that results in property damage to the completed project may be covered."

 0 Comments